 45-49-year-old health checks are highly recommended by medical bodies and most GPs.
 This is a turning point in your life when you have a chance to make the lifestyle changes required to prevent the development of chronic diseases, or at least delay their onset.

 Why do you need to get a 45-49-year-old health check?

-Between the ages of 45 and 49 years old is when, statistically, you have a good chance of showing signs of the development of any chronic diseases that are going to have a significant impact on your health and well-being later in life.
-At this stage in life, your GP may be able to make recommendations which, if adhered to, can help ensure that you avoid many of the health problems faced by your peers later in life.
+Between the ages of 45 and 49 years is when, statistically, you have a good chance of showing signs of the development of any chronic diseases that are going to have a significant impact on your health and well-being later in life.
+At this early stage, your GP may be able to make recommendations that, if adhered to, can help ensure you avoid many of the health problems faced by your peers later in life.

-If you haven’t been particularly conscious of your health in the past, or if you are unlucky enough to have developed a chronic illness despite all efforts to maintain your health, then this health check is critical.
-For people who display risk factors for developing chronic disease, a 45-49 year old health check is even more important.
+If you haven’t been particularly informed about your health in the past, or if you are unlucky enough to have developed a chronic illness despite all efforts to maintain your health, then this health check is critical.
+For people who display risk factors for developing chronic disease, a 45-49-year-old health check is even more important.
 Some risk factors that may lead to the development of chronic illness include: